golangindia/StudyGroup/README.md

 ### Questions, Feedback & Suggestions

-Please consider submitting an [issue](https://github.com/golangindia/StudyGroup/issues/new/choose) using the template `Questions, Feedback & Suggestions`, if you've any questsions, feedback or suggestions.
+Please consider submitting an [issue](https://github.com/golangindia/StudyGroup/issues/new/choose) using the template `Questions, Feedback & Suggestions`, if you've any questions, feedback or suggestions.

 You can find an official list of maintainers in the [MAINTAINERS](MAINTAINERS) file, in case you wish to tag them in your communication.
 Please ensure that all your communication in this regard stays within the StudyGroup issue.